daddyjasiu/Game-Shop-Database/README.md

 We've also split the `.sql` file into three:
 * table creation script file
-* procedures, triggers, functions views file
+* procedures, triggers, functions and views file
 * example and test queries file.

 ### Please note that the documentation is in Polish.